gemadarc/gemadarc.github.io/education/school22/index.md

 ## Excursion

-### June 25, Canadian outdoors
+### June 25, Tour of Prince Edward County
-We will be out to a small lake in nature, where we could canoe, fish, hike, etc. and experience the "Canadian outdoors"!
+We will be starting the day with a tour of the [555 Brewery in Picton](https://www.555beer.com/) and having lunch there (pizza and beers).
+We will then go tour the [LightHall winery](https://www.lighthallvineyards.com/) for a tasting of their Winemaker’s Flight.
+We will finish with a tour of the [County Cider Company](https://countycider.com/) and a tasting of their ciders.
+People will be pretty *happy* by the end of the day!

-### June 26, TBD
+### June 26

+Free excursion.

 ## Travel